-For Parents who are considering transferring pupils to Westwood we are holding additional Saturday morning drop in sessions on Saturday 7th May 11:00 – 1:15 –Cheese and (non-alcoholic) wine available. & Saturday 21 May: 10:00 – 12:00.
+For Parents who are considering transferring pupils to Westwood we are holding an additional Saturday morning drop in session on Saturday 25th June: 10:30 – 12:30.
 Coffee & Croissants available.

 Additionally tours and opportunities to discuss transferring to Westwood are available throughout the school day by prior appointment, please ring the Head Teachers PA on 024 7642 6901 to arrange.
 We look forward to meeting you.